 During Aman harvesting, they sold their labour but did not get any money because they needed to repay their advance.
 They also had to repay their credit installment during the period of Aman harvesting.
-Another striking message from here is that the main festival likes Durga puja and Eid-ul-Fitar hold during lean-1 season i.e within August to October.
-The poor landless needed cloth and they had to buy it with a due.
-They had also to repay the due money from the earning of selling wage labour by Aman harvesting.
-Actually the poor landless did not get any benefit from having opportunity to selling labour during the harvesting time of Aman.
-The non-farm wage labour or employment during this period was 26 days per month which was equal to average non-farm employment availability.
-This indicates that although farm labour demand decreased in the lean-1 season on an average, but non-farm employment demand remains high.
-After this, Aman harvesting approached and employment demand starts to increase.
-The reasons behind is Aman harvesting is more time consuming and required employment 22 days per month in peak-2, the month of November and December.
+Another striking message here is that the main festival like Durga puja and Eid-ul-Fitr is held during lean-1 season i.e within August to October.
+The poor landless needed cloth and they had to buy it on credit.
+They had also to repay it from the earning of selling wage labour during Aman harvesting.
+Actually the poor landless did not get any benefit from selling labour during the harvesting time of Aman.
+The non-farm wage labour or employment during this period was 26 days per month, which was equal to average non-farm employment availability.
+This indicates that although farm labour demand decreases in the lean-1 season on an average, non-farm employment demand remains high.
+After this, Aman harvesting approaches and employment demand starts to increase.
+The reasons behind is Aman harvesting is more time consuming and requires employment 22 days per month in peak-2, the month of November and December.
 After Aman harvesting employment demand starts to decline.
-The reasons behind is that this is the time between Aman harvesting and Boro transplanting and have little a bit intercultural operations which is less time consuming and required employment 14 days per month in lean-2 the month of January.
-Peak-3 season starts in the February month and it is the time of Boro transplanting.
-During this time employment demand again starts to increase and reached at 23 days per month.
-Farm employment availability was highest during this peak-3 because of interlinked activities like irrigation, fertilizer application.
-After Boro transplanting, different intercultural operations like weeding, fertilizer, insecticide application available and required less time to complete the activities.
-For this reason, labour demand again decreased in lean season-3 and stand on an average at 15 days in the month of March and April.
+The reasons behind is that this is the time between Aman harvesting and Boro transplanting and requires intercultural operations which is less time consuming and requires employment for 14 days per month in lean-2, the month of January.
+Peak-3 season starts in February and it is the time of Boro transplanting.
+During this time employment demand again starts to increase and reach at 23 days per month.
+Farm employment availability was highest during this peak-3 because of interlinked activities like irrigation and fertilizer application.
+After Boro transplanting, different intercultural operations like weeding, fertilizer, insecticide application are available and require less time to complete the activities.
+For this reason, labour demand again decreaes in lean season-3 and stands on an average at 15 days in the month of March and April.
 The month of May is peak-4 season.
-The month was the Boro harvesting time and the poor farmers were engaged in Boro harvesting.
-They got employment on an average 22 days per month.
-After harvesting employment demand again decreases in lean-4 the month of June and stands at 15 days.
+The month is the Boro harvesting time and the poor farmers are engaged in Boro harvesting.
+They get employment on an average 22 days per month.
+After harvesting, employment demand again decreases in lean-4, the month of June, and stands at 15 days.